 Melt one or two packages of fat shortening.
 Put the mixed bird seeds in a bowl and mix it with the fat shortening.
 Stir it well and let it sit for a while until the shortening has cooled off and has formed a firm mass.

 I use the left over fat shortening from my New Year's Rosette Cookie.

 Step 4: Fill the Drilled Holes in the Wood Log

 With a spoon or fork I scrape the filling loose in the bowl and then I take a bit in my hand and press it into the holes.
 I use both my thumbs to press it in firmly.
-When all holes are filled, the wood log bird feeder is ready to hang it outside in a bush or tree.
+When all holes are filled, the wood log bird feeder you can hang it outside in a bush or tree.